craftercms/docs/source/developers/extensions/plugin-descriptor.rst

    * - plugin.description
      -
      - Contains a short description of the plugin and is displayed underneath the plugin name in |br|
-       the CrafterCMS Marketplace
+       the Crafter Marketplace
    * - plugin.documentation
      -
      - Serves as the help block for the plugin.
 It contains a URL to the plugin's documentation file |br|
        (must be in Markdown) containing information on how to use/configure the plugin.
 The documentation |br|
-       will appear alongside the plugin in Crafter Studio and the CrafterCMS Marketplace
+       will appear alongside the plugin in Crafter Studio and the Crafter Marketplace
    * - plugin.website.url
      -
      - Can be a page for more information on your plugin or for announcing updates, reporting bugs, etc. |br|